learn-co-curriculum/careers-phone-and-video-virtual-interviews/README.md

 **Smile!**

-Answer the video call with a smile on your face.
+Answer the video/virtual call with a smile on your face.
 This makes your interviewer feel comfortable and conveys that you are interested in talking to them.
 This sets a positive tone for the conversation.

 **Look directly into the camera**

-And not at yourself on the screen.
+...and not at yourself on the screen.
 Make eye contact as best you can with the interviewer and avoid looking anywhere else.

 Don’t use two screens.